 I’ll admit that I had tried to read Ron Chernow’s 2004 biography Alexander Hamilton a few years back but didn’t get through the 818-page tome.

 After watching the hugely entertaining Hamilton production on Disney Plus in summer 2020, I decided to give the book another go as an audiobook.
-I found it a fascinating and enjoyable deep dive into early-American history, with great descriptions of locations throughout New York, New Jersey, and the District of Columbia.
+I found it a fascinating and enjoyable deep dive into early-American history, with great descriptions of locations throughout the US such as New Jersey, and the District of Columbia.

-Along with the extraordinary life story that takes Michelle Obama from a childhood in the South Side of Chicago to eight years of living in the White House, the former First Lady’s 2018 memoir Becoming also offers a captivating look at her extensive world travels -- from Kenya to England to India.
+Along with the extraordinary life story that takes Michelle Obama from her time as a young girl in her childhood in the South Side of Chicago to eight years of living in the White House, the former First Lady’s 2018 memoir Becoming also offers a captivating look at her extensive world travels — from Kenya to England to India.

 In addition, the book offers insights into travels across the United States during the election campaigns of President Barack Obama.
 The audiobook is especially enjoyable because Michelle Obama narrates it herself.

 16. Where The Crawdads Sing

 Every now and then, the descriptions in a book are so captivating that you feel like you’re there, smelling the sea air, feeling the sand between your toes, and hearing the calls of the marsh birds.
 That was the case with Delia Owens’ 2018 novel Where the Crawdads Sing.